thunderbotio/thunderbot.io/_posts/2017-01-07-necrobot2-supported-api.md

 # Where I can buy Hash API

-Necrobot doesn't provide service for API key, you have to buy it from Pokefamer, please read below [API Hashing Service by PokeFarmer](https://talk.pogodev.org/d/51-api-hashing-service-by-pokefarmer,"API Hashing Service by PokeFarmer")
+Thunderbot doesn't provide service for API key, you have to buy it from Pokefamer, please read below [API Hashing Service by PokeFarmer](https://talk.pogodev.org/d/51-api-hashing-service-by-pokefarmer,"API Hashing Service by PokeFarmer")
 Sometime you will get the key by email very fast after checkout, however, most case will require few hours before you get email from them.